Hokkien mee: Hokkien char mee

 Hokkien char mee (Hokkien fried noodles; 福建炒麵) is served in Kuala Lumpur and the surrounding region.
 It is a dish of thick yellow noodles braised in thick dark soy sauce with pork, squid, fish cake and cabbage as the main ingredients and cubes of pork fat fried until crispy (sometimes pork liver is included).
 The best examples are usually cooked over a raging charcoal fire.
 This dish originated from a hawker stall chef, Ong Kim Lian, at Petaling Street in 1927.
-Unlike the other variants of Hokkien mee, this dish does not incorporate prawns.